Flooding and planning

 • improve people’s health and wellbeing

-Biodiversity Net Gain (BNG) has been introduced to ensure that development leaves sites in a better state (‘net gain’) than before the development took place.
+Biodiversity Net Gain (BNG) has been introduced to make sure that development leaves sites in a better state, also known as ‘net gain’, than before the development took place.